 Emphasize plant sources of protein, such as beans, nuts, and grains, to help you bypass unhealthy fats predominant in animal sources.
 Enjoying a wide variety of vegetables and eating beans and grains helps you get a full complement of amino acids over the course of a week.
 Shy away from protein sources high in saturated fat.
 Favor fish and well-trimmed poultry.

-Don’t char or overcook meat, poultry, or fish — it causes a build up of carcinogens.
+Don’t char or overcook the meat, poultry, or fish — it causes a build-up of carcinogens.
 Cutting off fat, which causes flames to flare on the grill, can help avoid charring; try gently sautéing, steaming, or braising these foods in liquid instead.
 Grilling vegetables is safe, however.

 Turning the tide to lose weight — or just holding the line at your current weight — can be difficult.
 The following tips may help: